EtherealEngine/etherealengine-docs/docs/developer/typescript/02_basics/02_physics.md

 In order to do that, we are going to run our project from the studio and walk around the scene with an Avatar.

 These are the steps needed to accomplish that:
-- Open the scene we created before, or click on `Create Scene` if you don't have it
+- Open the scene you created before, or click on `Create Scene` if you don't have it
 - Press the `Play` button in the studio
 - Move your Avatar around the scene by either:
   - Pressing `WASD` in your keyboard